 - Juice of 1 large lemon

-- 1 teaspoon honey (optional, sub with maple syrup or coconut syrup for a vegan version)
+- 1 teaspoon maple syrup or honey (or coconut syrup, Stevia coulld be used for keto version)

 - 1 teaspoon Dijon or yellow mustard

 Add all ingredients in a blender or a food processor.
 Process and blend until smooth and creamy.
 Add a little more water, if you prefer it to be a little thinner.
 Taste for lemon and salt, and add more, if preferred.

 SAVE THIS AVOCADO DRESSING TO PINTEREST